mdefy/markdown-editor-core/README.md

 # Markdown Editor Core

-Markdown Editor Core is a WYSIWYG markdown editor based on the JavaScript text editor [Codemirror](https://codemirror.net/index.html).
+_Markdown Editor Core_ is a WYSIWYG markdown editor based on the JavaScript text editor [_CodeMirror_](https://codemirror.net/index.html).

 The editor shipped with this library can be used standalone to write Markdown in an efficient way with nice highlighting.
 However, this library is **mainly intended to work as a universal core component for other Markdown Editors**, that are e.g. implemented for big JS-based frameworks or other JS systems.
-Therefore, Markdown Editor Core provides a simple and clear API for all common actions necessary when writing markdown and the editor is highly configurable.
+Therefore, _Markdown Editor Core_ provides a simple and clear API for all common actions necessary when writing markdown and the editor is highly configurable.

 The goal of this library is to provide a fully working text editor which can be controlled by its API, without establishing a specific view or adding further visual components like toolbar buttons as known from other fully-WYSIWYG editors.
 This makes it easily extensible and customizable for your needs, while setting you free from thinking about text manipulation.

-Markdown Editor Core was developed for and in parallel with [Ngx Markdown Editor](https://github.com/lenardfunk/ngx-markdown-editor).
+_Markdown Editor Core_ was developed for and in parallel with [Ngx Markdown Editor](https://github.com/lenardfunk/ngx-markdown-editor).
 Thus, the latter is one example of how this library can be used.
 In the same way, components could be implemented for React or Vue or your custom JS app.

 ### How to install